adamhirata/uwuScript/docs/index.md

 <p align="center"><img src="./images/logo_transparent_background.png" alt="uwuScript logo" width="450"/></p>

 ## Introduction (づ｡◕‿‿◕｡)づ
 uwuScript is a cute scripting language that is designed to be fun (and possibly cringey) to use.
-Because of the use of adorable emoticons and keywords, you will not only feel cuter, but look cuter by the end of developing your program!❀ This language compiles to Javascript and pulls inspiration from other sugoi すごい languages such as Java's static typing and Swift's for-in loops.
+Because of the use of adorable emoticons and keywords, you will not only feel cuter, but look cuter by the end of developing your program!❀ This language compiles to Javascript and pulls inspiration from other sugoi すごい languages such as Java's static typing and Swift's for-in loops. uwuScript also allows the user to more effectively convey their emotions through comments due to the various comment emoticons!

+This language was born out of the need to make programming in groups more enjoyable.
+It makes reading code out loud in groups funny and goofy.
+If you don't believe us, try reading some of the example programs out loud (including all of the uwus and owos)!
+Of course, the user is expected to use what we are going to call "uwu case" where all identifier names are typed in a cute fashion wherever possible.

 ## Features
 * Cuteness